MoonriseSunset/MoonriseSunset.github.io/README.md

   -Filling out the HTML

-  -Setting up the stylesheet (which still doesn't work)
+  -Updating the stylesheet

 ---------------------------------------------------------------
 Need to do in future:

   -learn JS

+  -Send a form out to catalog features wanted

+  -Add functionality to the program via JS

 ----------------------------------------------------------------